zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 }
 ```

-To change the text color, I will add one line:
+To change the text color only for `aside`, I will add one line:

 ```
 aside {